steemit/steem/README.md

 # Quickstart

 Just want to get up and running quickly?
 Try deploying a prebuilt dockerized container.
+Both common binary types are included.

 ## Dockerized p2p Node

-To run a p2p node (ca. 2GB RAM required at the moment):
+To run a p2p node (ca. 2GB of memory is required at the moment):

     docker run \
         -d -p 2001:2001 -p 8090:8090 --name steemd-default \